 The following procedures will govern the unscheduled closing of school for the entire school day, the delayed opening of school, and the early closing of school.
 No single set of rules can anticipate the problems that may be encountered when schools must be closed, and Building Principals may be required to exercise independent judgment in individual circumstances.
-Any consequent deviation from these rules shall be approved by the Superintendent.
+Any consequent deviation from these rules shall should be reported approved promptly to by the Superintendent.